AndreKlang/vagrant-manager/README.md

 And the **identifier**, that's a cool thing, anywhere you enter an identifier, you can enter multiple of them, AS RULES! like this: "\*,-4" that matches all boxes (the "\*"), except number 4 (the "-4").
 Or another example: "2-5,8,12-", matching 2,3,4,5,8,12,13,14,15,and-so-on..
 Pretty cool huh?

-So with that little backgroun, theese should be pretty self explanitory: *(but I'll describe them anyway)*
+So with that little background, these should be pretty self explanatory: *(but I'll describe them anyway)*

 ```bash
 # start the current box (based on folder you're currently in)